delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 $$h_0 + a, h_1 + b, h_2 + c, h_3 + d, h_4 + e$$

 state back to the top, pick a new block and do the exact same thing again and again until we've done all the blocks of data.

+So in total the algorithm looks like this:

+* Split data up into blocks of 512 bits
+* Assign 32 bit words to 5 internal states each
+* put these 5 states into 5 new states for our compresion function
+* Run the compression function and take a "little bit" of our original message each time
+* assign the output

 This is a good video from 3blue1brown about the secureness of 256 bit security: